luapower/nw/nw.md

 #### `app:window_count([filter]) -> n`

-Get the number of windows (dead or alive). `filter` can be 'root' which returns the number of non-dead non-parented windows.
+Get the number of windows (dead or alive) without wasting a table.
+`filter` can be 'root' which returns the number of non-dead non-parented windows.

 #### `app:window_created(win)`